When it comes to the benefits of tobacco cessation, employees and employers aren’t the only ones with something to gain.

 You may believe it’s not your responsibility to help family members quit smoking.
 This type of thinking, however, is short-sighted.
 Similar to issues like stress, conflict, and caregiver burnout, what happens at home simply doesn’t stay there.

 Watch this short video for more insight into the benefits of extending tobacco cessation to employee family members.
-To see the entire 30-minute webinar, visit 4 Rules to Break to Impact Addiction in the Workplace.

 Benefits of tobacco cessation for employees and families